Skip to content

 strategy: index

-cell_id_column: null # Optional: column for explicit ID matching
+cell_id_column: null # optional: column for explicit ID matching

-Climate CSV Format (Required)
+Climate CSV format

-Must include lat and lon columns with valid coordinates [-90°, 90°] and [-180°, 180°]:
+Must include lat and lon columns with valid coordinates:

 lat,lon,mean_temp,total_rain